Mineral industry of Peru: Production

 In 2006, the value of Peruvian minerals (metals, industrial minerals, and fuels) production amounted to $6.5 billion, compared with $5.1 billion in 2005.
 Mining and fuel production increased by 8.1% as a result of larger values of metals (7%) and fuel output (23%).
-The increase of mineral outputs (content) was mainly led by natural gas (77%), molybdenum (22%), gold (20%), crude oil (18%), and iron (8%), and to a lesser extent by silver and lead (4% each) compared with 2005 outputs.
+The increase in mineral outputs (content) was mainly led by natural gas (77%), molybdenum (22%), gold (20%), crude oil (18%), and iron (8%), and to a lesser extent by silver and lead (4% each) compared with 2005 outputs.
 In 2006, metal prices were also driven upwards because of the higher consumption associated with increased world economic activity, such as in China, the United States, and other countries.

 Metal production growth was mainly led by an increase in copper, iron, silver, and lead, which offset the decreased output of gold, molybdenum, and zinc.
 The hydrocarbon sector's output also increased due to the increased extraction of natural gas at Aguaytía and Camisea.
 Crude oil output was expected to increase as the result of the 16 new oil exploration and production contracts signed in 2006.